|Look for December 2013 "Did You Know" tips at links below|

 - Stormwater Management

 - Water Basics (groundwater, surface water, hydrology)

 Your landscape includes your lawn, trees, shrubs, flowers, vegetable garden, and groundcovers.
 The lawn is likely a prominent part of your landscape.
 While the lawn may need watering and frequent care, it adds beauty to the community and a well-maintained lawn offers many benefits:

 - absorbs stormwater runoff

 - decreases soil erosion

-- dissipates the urban heat island effect
+- reduces the urban heat island effect

-- increases property values, business opportunities and recreation
+- increases property values

 Help us help you

 We are working to provide the information you need.
 Your input is valuable in helping us serve you.
 Please complete a short 6-question feedback form on using the UNL Water Web site.